halchemylab/daily-headline-helper/README.md

 ```
 Enter your idea, select a platform, and click "Generate Headlines" to see results.

+## 💾 Output Saving

+Every time you generate a headline/post (using either the CLI or the UI), the result is automatically saved to `output.csv` in your project folder.
+This CSV file includes columns for your input idea, selected platform, generated headline, post, and hashtags.
+Each new generation appends a new row to the file.

+> **Note:** `output.csv` is included in `.gitignore` and will not be tracked by git.

 📦 Output
 You’ll get a catchy headline, a short post, and relevant hashtags—ready for LinkedIn, Facebook, Instagram, or X (Twitter)!